ga96tik/SauterSchwabQuadrature.jl/docs/src/index.md

 `function(sourcechart, testchart, integrand, information)`

-`sourcechart` and `testchart` are the mappings from a reference triangle (parameterization) to the real triangles in space; they contain the information of the positions of both triangles. `integrand` is the integrand, and the last argument contains information about how accurate the integration shall be done, and the type of integration.
+`sourcechart` and `testchart` are the mappings from a reference triangle (parameterization) to the real (physical) triangles in space. `integrand` is the integrand, and the last argument contains information about how accurate the integration shall be done, and the type of integration.

 On the pages 'Non-Parameterized' and 'Parameterized', the user will find more information about the two implementations, and how to operate those.